-23.42 The US State Department Report 2005 (USSD 2005), published on 8 March 2006, recorded that:
+23.42 The US State Department Report 2006 (USSD 2006), published on 6 March 2007, recorded that:

-"Women in urban areas regained some measure of access to public life, education, health care, and employment; however, the denial of education opportunities during the Taliban years, as well as limited employment possibilities, continued to impede the ability of many women to improve their situation.
+"Women in urban areas continued to make strides towards greater access to public life, education, health care, and employment; however, the denial of educational opportunities during the Taliban years, as well as limited employment possibilities, continued to impede the ability of many women to improve their situation.

-"In February 2004, the Government established the first unit of female police, and small numbers of women began to join the police force during the year; however, there were reports that female police officers found it difficult to be accepted as equals among their colleagues.
-For example, six female police officers in Kunduz faced discrimination and hostility, and spent the first four months on the job cleaning the police station.
-They were paid \$60 (3,000 AFNs), \$10 dollars (495 AFNs) less than their official salary, and they were forced to wear burkas over their uniforms under threats of violence.
-The Ministry of Interior reported that female recruitment was difficult because of cultural differences."
-[2a] (Section 5)
+"In 2004 the government established the first unit of female police, and small numbers of women began to join the police force during the year.
+However, there were reports that female police officers found it difficult to be accepted as equals among their colleagues.
+For example in 2005, six female police officers in Kunduz faced discrimination and hostility, and spent the first four months on the job cleaning the police station.
+They were paid \$60 (3,000 AFNs), \$10 dollars (495 AFNs) less than their official salary, and they were forced to wear burqas over their uniforms under threats of violence.
+The MOI reported that female recruitment was difficult because of cultural differences.
+Female officers often complained of disparate treatment by superiors and a lack of respect from their colleagues.
+There was one female Brigadier General among the ranks of the ANP [Afghan National Police]."
+[2b] (Section 5)

-- 23.43 On 7 August 2006 it was reported that one woman, Hosna Banu Ghazanfar, was among five candidates approved by parliament to complete the 25member cabinet: "She will be in charge of women's affairs.
+- 23.43 On 7 August 2006 it was reported that one woman, Hosna Banu Ghazanfar, was among five candidates approved by parliament to complete the 25-member cabinet: "She will be in charge of women's affairs.
 With 159 lawmakers endorsing her candidacy, Ghazanfar garnered more support than the other four candidates."
 (Radio Free Europe/Radio Liberty) [29j] - 23.44 A UNIFEM Factsheet dated 31 August 2006 noted that: